 Unfortunately, there is currently (and for the foreseeable future) no known cure for Meniere’s Disease.
 At best, Meniere’s patients can make lifestyle changes that limit the severity of symptoms.
 Some strategies are very tangible, while other strategies come down to mindset alone.
 Below is a compiled list of lifestyle changes that have shown significant effect in improving the lives of Meniere’s patients.

 Vestibular rehabilitation exercises are designed to help retrain your brain to account for the balance abnormalities in your system.
 The goal is to retrain the ability of the ears, eyes, muscles and brain to process balance information correctly.
 A provider such as an audiologist or physical therapist with a vestibular background can provide at-home exercises customized to you to improve the lingering imbalance between attacks.

 No matter your condition, general healthy habits can have a significant impact on one’s day to day experience.
 Some of these healthy habits include:

-- Get plenty of sleep on a regular schedule.
+Get plenty of sleep on a regular schedule.

-- Exercise frequently with whatever level of activity you can handle without triggering symptoms.
+Exercise frequently with whatever level of activity you can handle without triggering symptoms.

-- Remain consistent with the time and amount of food you consume daily being sure not to skip any meals.
+Remain consistent with the time and amount of food you consume daily being sure not to skip any meals.

 Adequate fluid intake throughout the day is necessary including water and juice (low-sugar), especially to replenish fluids secondary to hot climates and physical exercise.

 Manage your stress levels by finding relaxation techniques you can do anytime and anywhere.

 Accept that restful time is medicine, not laziness.

 There are a variety of medications that may be recommended for specific symptoms of Meniere’s Disease.
 Some of them include:

 Motion sickness drugs: These medications include meclizine (Antivert) and diazepam (Valium).
 These are meant to alleviate the spinning sensation that vertigo causes, as well as the nausea and vomiting.

 Drugs for nausea: Prochlorperazine (Compazine) is an effective medication for treating nausea during an episode of vertigo.

 Diuretics: These drugs reduce fluid retention in the body.
 For Ménière’s Disease, doctors might prescribe a combination of triamterene and hydrochlorothiazide (Dyazide or Maxzide).

 Aspirin is known to cause tinnitus and should be avoided.

 The National Institute on Deafness and Other Communication Disorders (NIDCD) estimates that 615,000 people in the United States have Meniere’s Disease.
 This means you’re not alone and finding support from others is plentiful.
 Specifically, there’s an active community on The Mighty as well as a great blog called Mind Over Meniere’s that brings together Meniere’s patients with common experiences.
 Sharing your experiences with others who are struggling with the same experiences can help lift your spirits.
 Especially if no one physically around you truly understands what you’re going through.